Maryland Wear and Carry Permits

 A person shall have a permit issued under this subtitle before the person carries, wears, or transports a handgun.

 Put simply, unless one has a permit issued by the Maryland State Police, they cannot carry a handgun legally in Maryland (not counting law enforcement or those who may carry a firearm under LEOSA).
-Residents of other states can apply for a Maryland, and those applications are now being treated no differently than Maryland residents.
+Residents of other states can apply for a Maryland, and those applications are now being treated no differently than they are for Maryland residents.
 But, again, applicants must be trained (or training exempt) by a MSP Qualified Handgun Instructor and must be LiveScan fingerprinted by an entity in Maryland.
 Many states do recognize Maryland permits and some states, like Pennsylvania, will issue a non-resident permit to a Maryland resident who holds a Maryland Wear and Carry permit.
 MSI strongly recommends obtaining such permits.
 See the HandgunLaw.us page for Maryland for more information on reciprocity.

 It was not until 1809 that Maryland prohibited any carry of weapons, but that legislation criminalized only the carrying of a weapon “with the intent feloniously to assault any person.”
 Archives of Maryland 570:94.
 Any carry, concealed or open, with no permit required, was still legal as long as it was without felonious intent.
 In 1831, in reaction to the Nat Turner Rebellion in Virginia, Maryland enacted a statewide law that requires free blacks (only) to obtain a license from a local court for possession or carry (open or concealed) of firearms.
 Archives of Maryland 213:448.
 Maryland did not ban any type of carry for other citizens until 1866, when it banned concealed carry, but still allowed open carry.
 Archives of Maryland 389:468-9.
 This law was likely passed as a result of the assassination of President Lincoln in 1865, and the abolition of slavery at the 1864 Maryland Constitutional Convention.
 Since blacks could no longer be directly legislated against, the 1831 law was dropped and the concealed carry prohibition was made general – but could be selectively enforced.